divijms07/divijms07/README.md

 ### :man_technologist: About Me :

-- 🌱 I’m currently learning at Don Bosco Institute Of Technology
+- 🌱 I’m currently learning at Don Bosco Institute Of Technology,Mumbai
 - 💻 I am an IT student
-- 📚 I am interested in C/Java/Python
+- 📚 I am interested in C/Java/Python/JavaScript

 ---